artilatw/docs/matrix800/software_guide.md

 ## 7. Software Package Management
 The Matrix-800 runs **Ubuntu 24.04 LTS** and uses APT for package management.
 Here are some common APT commands:

+> [!TIP]
+> Most commands require root privileges.
+Use sudo if not logged in as root.

 ### Installing and Removing Packages

 ```bash